kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/README.md

 Once the workspace is selected navigate to **New -> Data Pipeline**
 <img src='/Assests/Media/NewButton.PNG' width='360' height='100'><img src='/Assests/Media/SamplePipeline.PNG' width='600' height='300'>

 In our example we have selected the pipeline name 'IngestData'.
-Ensure the right Sensitivity Label is mapped based on your development requirement.
+Ensure the right Sensitivity Label is mapped based on your development requirement.</br>
 <img src='/Assests/Media/SensitivityLabel.PNG' width='380' height='400'>

 Step 3: